 - Increase the size of your rabbit’s enclosure.
 Rabbits should have an enclosure that is at least 3 to 4 times their length.

 - Give your rabbit toys to play with, including cardboard or mats to dig into.
 The more variety of toys you can give the better, because this will allow your rabbit to choose their favorites.
+Learn more about how to find toys your rabbit will want to play with.

 - Provide your rabbit with lots of time to exercise to release excess energy.
 Only an hour of time to exercise per day is not enough.
 Instead you should try to give them time out to exercise whenever you are home and able to supervise them.